le1martin/Nexus-Mangement-Portal/README.md

-# Co-op Management Portal
+# Nexus: Co-op Management System
-A web-based student management system for organizing co-op students and their work placements.
+A full-stack web application for managing students, applications, and placements in co-op programs.

 Running the web app locally: